-Suddenly the colored rays of the sun peering in through the stained-glass windows were extinguished and the sky went dark with storm clouds.
+The colored rays of the sun peering in through the stained-glass windows were suddenly extinguished and the sky went dark with storm clouds.

 “No, they didn’t,” Gleda whispered.

 They went out onto the market square and froze.
-Heavy storm clouds hung over the town, while the bell continued to peal above their heads.
+Heavy storm clouds hung over the town, while above their heads the bell continued to peal.

-Yet there was no sound, except for the rasping of the dying Burgomaster who lay huddled against the wall of the town hall, streams of blood spurting from his nose and mouth.
+But there was no sound, except for the rasping of the dying Burgomaster who lay huddled against the wall of the town hall, the streams of blood spurting from his nose and mouth.
 The entire square, all the paths between the stalls, everywhere was filled with bodies.
-They were not dead but lying flat on the ground in terror, and—what was more terrifying than anything else—not only the people’s mouths but the jaws and beaks of the animals in the market were gripped with terror.
-The people in the market lay so still, as if their last breath would be plucked from them or their hearts ruptured if they but uttered a single sob of terror.
+They were not dead but prostrate in terror, and—what was more terrifying than anything else—not only human mouths but the jaws and beaks of the all the animals in the market were gripped with terror.
+If any single one of the terrified prostrated people in the market dared sob in terror, they would face inevitable death from suffocation or heart failure.

-Thorn heard the words not as a voice, but as a rustling, wheezing, the screech from a well at night, the whistling of the wind in a pipe, the swishing of a steel sword in the air, the rasping of a stone giant’s grindstone.
+“You are a strong one!”
+Thorn heard the words not as a voice, but as a rustling, wheezing, the screech from a well at night, the whistling of the wind in a pipe, the swishing of a steel sword in the air, the rasping of the grindstone of a stone giant.
 He turned around and was dumbstruck.
-Before him stood a monstrous creature.
+Before him stood a monster.

 It looked like a human being, but wasn’t one.
 A head taller than Thorn, the beast resembled a man in every line of its silhouette.
-But even if it had been comparable in height and copied the slenderness and breadth of shoulders of the boldest of Albius’ bowmen, it would still remain a monster.
-The barely distinguishable differences that set it apart from any human made it even more terrible than anything imaginable and Thorn felt himself overcome by a sense of terror and nausea.
-Everything about the creature was unbearable.
+But even if it had been comparable in height and copied the slenderness and breadth of shoulders of the boldest of Albus’ bowmen, it would still remain a monster.
+The barely distinguishable differences that set it apart from any human made it even more terrible than anything imaginable and caused a sense of terror and nausea.
+Everything about it was unbearable.
 The skin dissected by cracks, as though it had been stuck onto a clay doll in grey strips with the ends tucked in.
 The muscles, not bulged like the muscles of circus strongmen, but twisted in bundles woven around the arms, chest, stomach, neck, almost tearing the grey skin at the joints.
 The long fingers with flat grey nails which firmly gripped the riveted leather straps girding the monstrous body from waist to shoulders, in places cutting into the very skin.
 The monstrous glaive of glistening grey metal protruding from above its horrifying shoulders.
 The bronze studs which pierced its body above the collar bones and were fastened beneath the ribs with steel rings and connected by chains.
 The long skirt made of dark material which hung all the way to its bare grey feet, and the blood-spattered leather apron above it.
-Its grey, lifeless face, the skin of which fell into pieces along the folds of its face.
-The black, greasy hair tied in a dozen dreadlocks.
+Its grey, lifeless face, the skin of which fell into pieces along the lines of the facial folds and the black, greasy hair tied in a dozen dreadlocks.
 And the dark, narrow slits for eyes that looked like swollen black cataracts.

 “Really strong,” the monster either repeated its words or it was an echo from the other end of the market square, and Thorn realized that he needed to fall to the ground.
 He knew he needed to prostrate himself, press himself into the ground, gnaw the spit-covered stone floor of the market square, turn himself into dried ordure.